FaisalAbusharar/disco-raid/README.md

 4. Register the commands with `node source/register.js`.
 5. Run `npm start`

+### OR

+Simply Invite the bot through [here](https://discord.com/api/oauth2/authorize?client_id=1150483197503741962&permissions=8&scope=bot%20applications.commands).
+Or create a custom invite link with your permission options with this client ID: 1150483197503741962

 ## Usage

 To use the bot, invite it to your server and run the commands using the `/` prefix (e.g., `/online`, `/raid`, etc.).